rweickelt/qst/doc/depends-item.rst

     accessed through the :qml:prop:`Testcase::dependencies` property.

     This property must be a plain string and a valid JavaScipt identifer.

+..  cpp:member:: int count

+    Specifies how many :qml:item:`Resource` items are to be acquired.

+    Only available when :qml:prop:`name` points to a :qml:item:`Resource` item of which multiple instances exist.

 ..  cpp:member:: string name